WheelSims/wheelsims/README.md

-# test_godot: Wheelchair simulator VR
+# wheelsims

 ```{warning}
 This is a work in progress.
 ```

-This is a repository of [Godot](https://godotengine.org/) code and assets that implement the VR portion of the IRGLM Simulator in Montreal.
+This is the main repository for the WheelSims project.
+It contains [Godot](https://godotengine.org/) code and assets that implement the VR portion of the IRGLM Simulator in Montreal.
 This code should be eventually extensible to other wheelchair simulators.

 ## File structure